dy1z/docs/content/docs/transformers/css-inlining.md

 Maizzle uses the Juice library to automatically inline your CSS.

-Let's first take a look at all the options available - we'll go through each one:
+Let's first take a look at all the options available:

 ```js
 // config.js